 Section 17 leave: supporting unpaid carers

-Martin Webber In progress
+Martin Webber Completed 2023

-Martin Webber In progress
+Martin Webber Completed 2023

 Friends and family members often provide substantial support to people experiencing mental health problems.
 Sometimes an individual’s mental health problems may require them to be detained under the Mental Health Act (1983) (MHA) for assessment and/or treatment, which can mean they need to stay in hospital for a few days, weeks, months or even years at a time.
 It is important that during such periods the individual maintains contact with their family, friends and communities as these are helpful for their well-being.
 Maintaining these relationships is also important to carers.